 - Cold dough: it is essential so take it out of the refrigerator and let it loose some of its coldness at room temperature until it can be rolled.
 At first, it will seem too solid, but it will quickly start to lose temperature.

 - Floured surfaces: always start with a lightly floured counter or surface.
 You can always add more flour later.
 Lightly flour the rolling pin and maybe the top of the dough.
 Don't overdo it until you start rolling and see how much flour the dough needs.
-You only want enough to not make it stick.
+You only want enough not to make it stick.

 Vintage Kitchen tip: if the dough starts to soften too much during rolling and cutting, gather it, wrap it in plastic, and return it to the refrigerator or freezer (much faster) for several minutes until it hardens again.
 Try to have it cold at all times.